Kometa-Team/Kometa/docs/config/settings.md

 ??? blank "`default_collection_order` - Used to set the `collection_order` for every collection run.<a class="headerlink" href="#default-collection-order" title="Permanent link">¶</a>"

-    <div id="default-collection-order" />Set the `collection_order` for every collection run by PMM unless the
+    <div id="default-collection-order" />Set the `collection_order` for every collection run by Kometa unless the
     collection has a specific `collection_order`.

     ???+ tip